Jorgemucisalumfilho/cli/docs/source.md

 If you want a tool that’s more opinionated and intended to help simplify your GitHub workflows from the command line, we hope you’ll use gh.
 And since gh is maintained by a team at GitHub, we intend to be responsive to people’s concerns and needs and improve the tool based on how people are using it over time.
 GitHub CLI is not intended to be an exact replacement for hub and likely never will be, but our hope is that the vast majority of GitHub users who use the CLI will find more and more value in using gh as we continue to improve it.
  Installation from source
- Verify that you have Go 1.19+ installedbsh $ go version If go is autocreate installed, follow instructions on [the Go website](https://golang.org/doc/install).
+ Verify that you have Go 1.19+ installedbsh 1$ go version If go is autocreate installed, follow instructions on the Go website(https://golang.org/doc/install).
  Clone this repository sh
    1$ git clone https://github.com/cli/cli.git gh-cli
    1$ cd gh-cli Build and install